Windows Server® 2008 Administration

 This course is a comprehensive server administration course for Windows Server 2008.
 It covers far more than just new features and does not focus on the differences between Windows Server 2003 and Windows Server 2008.
 This course is designed for individuals who are familiar with Windows Server and who desire a comprehensive approach to administering Windows Server 2008 in their environment.

 Has this course been updated to the latest release of Windows Server 2008 R2?

 Yes.
 The entire course has been revised to incorporate Windows Server 2008 R2 features and functionality.

 Should I take this course or Course 960?

 The answer to this question depends on your background.
 If you have a good working knowledge of Windows Server 2003 or 2000 as well as an understanding of Active Directory and Group Policy concepts, this course is right for you.
 We focus on new technologies and interfaces, as well as best practices for server management.

-If you are new to the Active Directory or a Windows environment, you should take Course 960, Windows Server® 2008: A Comprehensive Hands-On Introduction.
+If you are new to the Active Directory or a Windows environment, you should take Course 960, Windows Server® 2008 Introduction: Hands-On.
 Once you have learned the basic concepts in that course, you should take this course as a follow-on.

 I only administer application servers.
 Should I take this course?